 4. Ask them to show you their environment.

 It’s ok to inform the candidate early on that you’ll ask them to show around their work area through their webcam.
 This establishes trust, and candidates are more open to sharing it.
 You can also initially tell them that as a standard process, you will ask them to randomly turn their cam and show around – 3 times during the interview, so they don’t feel offended when you do it.

 As test takers find clever ways to cheat in automated assessments.
 Employers must use online assessments to mandate anti-fraud measures.

 No doubt automated assessments are great tools.
 However, they are prone to cheating.
 Human proctoring and intelligence make the process much more difficult for candidates to game the system.
 BarRaiser interview platform combines human and machine intelligence to avoid fraud and employs AI-driven surveillance technology to promote fair talent selection.

 People Also Ask For:

-What are some ways to minimise interview cheating?
+What are some ways to minimize interview cheating?

-But there are ways to minimise cheating,” said Challenger.
+There are ways to minimize cheating,” said Challenger.
 Pre-screening interviews must be filmed or conducted via video conferencing software.
 That way, recruiters know exactly who they’re talking to and can make sure all the rules are being followed.